molsonkiko/JsonToolsNppPlugin/docs/RemesPath.md

 __Notes:__
 * *Any row that does not have exactly `nColumns` columns will be ignored completely.*
+* See [RFC 4180](https://www.ietf.org/rfc/rfc4180.txt) for the accepted format of CSV files.
+A brief synopsis is below.
 * Any column that starts and ends with a quote character is assumed to be a quoted string.
-In a quoted string, anything is fine, but *literal quote characters in a quoted column must be escaped with `\\` (backslash)*.
+In a quoted string, anything is fine, but *a literal quote character in a quoted column must be escaped with itself*.
-    * For example, `"\"quoted\",string,in,quoted column"` is a valid column in a file with `,` delimiter and `"` quote character.
+    * For example, `"""quoted"",string,in,quoted column"` is a valid column in a file with `,` delimiter and `"` quote character.
     * On the other hand, `" " "` is *not a valid column if `"` is the quote character* because it contains an unescaped `"` in a quoted column.
     * Finally, `a,b` would be treated as two columns in a CSV file with `"` quote character, but `"a,b"` is a single column because a comma is not treated as a column separator in a quoted column.
+* Columns containing literal quote characters or the newline characters `\r` and `\n` must be wrapped in quotes.
+* When `s_csv` parses a file, quoted values are parsed without the enclosing quotes and with any internal doubled quote characters replaced with a single instance of the quote character.
+Thus the valid value (for `"` quote character)`"foo""bar"` would be parsed as the JSON string `"foo\"bar"`
 * You can pass in `null` for the 3rd, 4th, and 5th args.
 Any instance of `null` in those args will be replaced with the default value.

 __Example:__
-Suppose you have the JSON string `"nums,names,cities,date,zone,subzone,contaminated\nnan,Bluds,BUS,,1,'',TRUE\n0.5,dfsd,FUDG,12/13/2020 0:00,2,c,TRUE\n,qere,GOLAR,,3,f,\n1.2,qere,'GOL\\'AR',,3,h,TRUE\n'',flodt,'q,tun',,4,q,FALSE\n4.6,Kjond,,,,w,''\n4.6,'Kj\nond',YUNOB,10/17/2014 0:00,5,z,FALSE"`
+Suppose you have the JSON string `"nums,names,cities,date,zone,subzone,contaminated\nnan,Bluds,BUS,,1,'',TRUE\n0.5,dfsd,FUDG,12/13/2020 0:00,2,c,TRUE\n,qere,GOLAR,,3,f,\n1.2,qere,'GOL''AR',,3,h,TRUE\n'',flodt,'q,tun',,4,q,FALSE\n4.6,Kjond,,,,w,''\n4.6,'Kj\nond',YUNOB,10/17/2014 0:00,5,z,FALSE"`

 which represents this CSV file (7 columns, comma delimiter, `LF` newline, `'` quote character):
 ```